linode/docs/docs/products/compute/compute-instances/guides/troubleshooting-firewall-issues/index.md

 Ensure that your Compute Instance is powered on and running.

-1. Log into the [Cloud Manager](https://cloud.linode.com/) and navigate to the Compute Instance listing page.
+1. Log into [Cloud Manager](https://cloud.linode.com/) and navigate to the Compute Instance listing page.

 1. Verify your Compute Instance's displayed status to determine if it's running or offline.
 If it your instance is offline, use the **more options** ellipsis to power it on.